 It is possible for other things to cause feelings of tiredness besides COPD.
 For some people with COPD, fatigue can be a sign of an infection like the flu or pneumonia.
 Other causes of fatigue not directly related to COPD include:3

 - Low vitamin D (may be more common in people with COPD)

 - Thyroid problems (may be more common in people with COPD)

 If you think your fatigue could be caused by something other than COPD, talk with your doctor about your symptoms and concerns.

 Can fatigue be treated?

-COPD patients should contact their healthcare provider if they have new or increased symptoms of tiredness, or tiredness that does not go away.
-It can be helpful to try and keep track of the details about the symptom, for instance:
+People with COPD should contact their doctor if they have new or increased symptoms of tiredness or tiredness that does not go away.
+It can be helpful to keep track of the details about the symptoms, such as:3

 - When did the tiredness start?